ncontrerasortiz/Guazuma_Bioinformatics/Courses/Shell_BWF2021/Day1_IntroLinuxsyst.md

 - cut command: `cut -d'a' -f1` -d'delimiter', in this case says cut everything before the letter a
 `-c1` the first character
-`-c1-` up until that char inclusive
+`-c1-` up until that char inclusive, excludes the previous chars
 `-c-3` after that char inclusive
 `-c10-15` ranges